goat-sdk/goat/python/src/plugins/lulo/README.md

-# lulo Plugin for GOAT SDK
+# Lulo Plugin for GOAT SDK

-A plugin for the GOAT SDK that provides lulo functionality.
+A plugin for the GOAT SDK that provides LULO deposit functionality.

 ## Installation